 It is our intent to become a major player in the field of Thermoelectric POWER GENERATION using the SEEBECK EFFECT.
 Estimates are that thermoelectric POWER technology will become more competitive than solar or wind technologies even with these technologies having a head start as far as deployment and technology advances.
 The pay back on thermoelectric power/watt is more economical presently, than both wind and solar, even with the smaller efficiencies that presently are available with today’s materials.
-Smaller physical design units work at very small temperature differences which make them ideal heat scavengers for wireless power generation to run sensor or charge rechargeable batteries for autonomous systems and sensors.
-Also the payback is 2 fold. both Power and thermal energy can be recovered from an application this means that systems that utilize both recoverable can pay for themselves in less that three years.
+Smaller physical design units work at very small temperature differences which make them ideal heat scavengers for wireless power generation to run sensors or charge rechargeable batteries for autonomous systems.
+The payback can be 2 fold.
+Power and thermal energy can be recovered from an application which means that systems that utilize both utilities can pay for themselves in less that 2 years.
 No other green technology has that ROI economics.

 The quoted cost recently at a Department Of Energy funded workshop Sept.
-30/2009 was 2.20 cents per watt based on a Delta Temperature ( DT) of 100°C exempt of assembly materials and installation when large volume pricing is used. with thermal recovery that cost drops to under 0.25/watt or less.
+30/2009 was $2.00 per watt based on a Delta Temperature ( DT) of 100°C exempt of assembly materials and installation when large volume pricing is used.
+If thermal energy is recovered that cost could drop to under 0.25/watt or less.

 The draw back to the TEG POWER technology is also it’s strength.
-Because the power densities are very large, small units can be manufactured.
-For example a 300 watt TEG assembly can fit in about a tenth of the space required for an equivalent solar array.
+Because the power densities are very large, small units can be manufactured at produce power as a base load unit.
+10 Watts IPOWERTOWER doesn’t seem like much but run that 24/7 for 30 days straight as a base load system and you can run a whole camp lodge of the power it produces (7200wh) or 7.2Kwh!
+A 300 watt TEG assembly can fit in about a tenth of the space required for an equivalent solar array.

 As well, the output is 24 hours per day as long as there is an active heat source and a cold side.
 So, actual power output could be 6 -7 times what a 300 watt solar array could produce.
 What is needed to make the technology cheaper to operate is waste heat, which by the definition is free.
 The key words being “WASTE HEAT”.
 To extract the most efficiency and power from the present state of the art semiconductor materials.
 It is advisable to have a temperature of 150 to 250°C (302-482°F) hot side, with a Delta Temperature (DT) of at least 100°C.